 How does it work?

 The Friends group raises funds to keep the friends group running, to support special projects in the park (such as an annual summer play project) and to buy equipment and materials.
-It raises funds by regular sales of cards, badges and second hand books and stalls at park events.
-The group also applies for grants for particular projects, especially an annual summer play project.
-Friends group members can comment and advise on the development of park facilities and activities at meetings.
+It raises funds by regular sales of second hand books on site and stalls at park events.
+The group also applies for grants for particular projects.
+We are always open to new ideas and contacts for the park to help us enhance and improve the park facilities.
+Friends group members also help out at park events and can comment and advise on the development of park facilities and activities at meetings.

 Who can join?

-Membership is open to anyone over 18 who supports the aims and objectives of the organisation, including the equal opportunities policy.
+Membership is open to anyone over 18 who supports the aims and objectives of the organisation.
 The Friends group works closely with The Conservation Volunteers (TCV) and abides by their policies and procedures on site, including Health and Safety and Safeguarding procedures.

 When do they meet?

 Meetings, to which all members are invited, are held about once every two months.
 Minutes are taken and recorded and made available to all members on request.
-The committee elects trustees and a Treasurer, Chair, Secretary and Executive Officer each year at its AGM.
+The committee elects trustees and a Treasurer, Chair, Secretary and Executive Officer each year at its AGM in February.
 Accounts are kept by the Treasurer and submitted annually to an approved audit.
+Sometimes we have extra smaller meetings to help plan events and fundraising activities.

 What have the group done already?